Last update: 08th August 2020Open all rules

-- The track state will be always be set to “automatically generated” at the beginning of a session and will carry over to the next sessions on race day.
+- The track state will always be set to “automatically generated” (except in pre-qualifying) at the beginning of a session and will carry over to the next sessions on race day.
 Marbles will be removed between sessions.

 - Full course cautions as well as fast repairs will be disabled.